-Breakfast and lunch are served each day at all schools in the district.
+Breakfast and lunch is served each day at all schools in the district.
+The Free Meals for Kids Program allows one free breakfast meal and one free lunch meal per student each day.
+Additional ala carte items will be charged to the meal account.
 Menus are posted on the district website and emailed to parents/guardians monthly.
 Students are assigned their own PIN and asked to memorize that number for their meal account.
 Please remind your student not to share their PIN with friends.
 Meal account deposits can be made online with a credit or debit card at Campus Parent Portal or by sending cash or check to the school with your student.
 Please write your students full name or PIN on the check/envelope if paying by cash or check.
 Meal accounts are debit accounts and a positive balance must be maintained.
 Email and text messages for meal accounts with low or negative balances are sent to parents/guardians Monday through Friday.
 All students will be provided a complete meal regardless of the balance in their meal account.
 Students will not be denied a meal due to a negative balance.
 We believe this is in the best interest of the student.
 Students will not be allowed to purchase ala carte items or extras if their account balance is negative.
 A complete copy of the Meal Account Management Policy is available on the district website.
 If you wish to receive a full copy of the policy, please contact the Nutrition Services District Office at 763.682.8477.

-Applications for free or reduced-price meals can be completed anytime during the school year.
+Applications for free or reduced price meals can be completed anytime during the school year.
 Online applications are available at Campus Parent Portal.
 Parents will need to have a Campus Parent account in order to apply online.
 Contact your school office if you need to set up a Campus Parent account.
 Paper applications are available upon request by contacting the Nutrition Services District Office at 763.682.8477.
-Families must apply annually for free or reduced-price meal benefits.
+Families must apply annually for free or reduced price meal benefits.